MakeSchool-Tutorials/html-portfolio/P1-build-your-own-portfolio/content.md

 You can use any text editor you feel comfortable with, for example the [Atom editor](https://atom.io/), [WebStorm](https://www.jetbrains.com/webstorm/) or just your simple old NotePad (on Windows) or TextEdit (on Mac).
 It really depends on your own preference and what you want from your text editor.

 Let’s start by making a folder on your computer and name it **portfolio**.
 Inside it, let’s create an HTML file and name it **index.html**.
-Depending on your text editor, specifying a file with **.html** will color the syntax while you are writing the code, which makes it easier to read and work with.
+Depending on your text editor, specifying a file with **.html** will activate syntax highlighting while you are writing the code, which makes it easier to read and work with.

 > [info]
 > **To boilerplate or not to boilerplate?**
 >
-> This is an interesting debate or actually it was.
-Nowadays, it's good practice to use the [HTML5 boilerplate template](https://html5boilerplate.com/) because it adds tons of good practice into your site from the start.
-But don't believe me, read about it [here](http://stackoverflow.com/questions/15453299/html5-boilerplate-and-twitter-bootstrap).
+> Nowadays, it's considered good practice to use the [HTML5 boilerplate template](https://html5boilerplate.com/) because it sets you up to use good practices right from the start.
+You can  read more about it [here](http://stackoverflow.com/questions/15453299/html5-boilerplate-and-twitter-bootstrap).
-> We won't use it in this project because we are just working on a very small peronal project and won't have the time to go into too much detail about the exact details of the boilerplate but on your next project, you really should!
+> We won't use it in this project because we are just working on a very small peronal project and we won't have the time to go into too much detail about the exact details of the boilerplate.
+But on your next project, you really should!

 #Creating your first HTML page
 > [action]
 > Let’s create the basic outline of an HTML file.
-An HTML file consists of HTML tags and needs at least the following tags:
+An HTML file consists of HTML tags and needs at least the following:
 >
 > ```
 > <html>
 >     <head>
->         ...
+>
 >     </head>
 >
 >     <body>